Emergency Response

 Formaldehyde Spill

-In the case of a formaldehyde spill, cordon off, ventilate and vacate the area.
-Sprinkle spill area with commercially available formaldegyde-neutralizing powder.
-Sweep absorbed material into an airtight container, label with the appropriate content and volume information, and dispose of through Environmental Health and Safety.
-The area should remain well ventilated and vacant until the spill area is completely dry.
+In the case of a formaldehyde spill, cordon off, ventilate, and vacate the area.
+Sprinkle the spill area with commercially available formaldehyde-neutralizing powder.
+Sweep absorbed material into an airtight container, label it with the appropriate content and volume information, and dispose of it through Research and Laboratory Safety.
+The area should remain well-ventilated and vacant until the spill area is completely dry.

 Microorganisms Requiring BSL 1 Containment